materialsproject/pymatgen/README.md

 2. numpy - For array, matrix and other numerical manipulations.
 Used extensively by all core modules.
 3. pyhull 1.3.6+: For generation of phase diagrams.
-5. PyCifRW 3.3+: For reading and writing Crystallographic Information Format (CIF) files.
+4. PyCifRW 3.3+: For reading and writing Crystallographic Information Format (CIF) files.
+5. requests 0.14+: For the high-level interface to the Materials API.

 ### Optional Python Libraries ###